-- Studying at third-level is less structured and more self-directed, which may be different from what you are used to. - Communicating with your lecturers/tutors to gather all details about trimester assignments and exams and using a diary/calendar can help you to stay on top of your work.
+- Studying at third level is less structured and more self-directed, which may be different from what you are used to.
+Managing assignment deadlines or working in groups might be new to you. - Communicating with your lecturers/tutors to gather all the details about trimester assignments and exams and using a diary/calendar can help you to stay on top of your work.